ka8725/ka8725.github.com/_posts/2020-01-09-transition-from-belongs-to-or-has-many-to-has-and-belongs-to-many.md

 end
 ```

 Pay attention to the table name.
-It should consist of two joined tables, pluralized, in the lexical order.
+It should contain names of the two joined tables by underscore, pluralized, in the lexical order.
 Refer to the [original documentation](https://guides.rubyonrails.org/association_basics.html#creating-join-tables-for-has-and-belongs-to-many-associations), if there are questions.

-To keep data integrity:
+To keep the data integrity:
 - the columns `manager_id` and `property_id` are not nullable
 - there are the foreign keys constraints for them as they refer to other tables
 - there is the unique index for `manager_id + property_id`.

-For PostgreSQL DB a multicolumn index is used in a select query filters by any column that is in the index.
+For PostgreSQL a multicolumn index is used in a select query filters by any column that is in the index.
 In other words, the compound `manager_id + property_id` index will come into play for both ActiveRecord statements `.where(manager_id: ...)` and `.where(property_id: ...)`.
 That's why there are no separate indexes for `property_id` and `manager_id`.
-This not only reduces the DB structure complexity, but also saves a data storage space.
+This not only reduces the DB structure complexity, but also saves space on the data store.

-> Keep in mind, this trick may not work for some older PostgreSQL versions or other databases, such as MySQL.
+> Keep in mind, this trick with complex indexes may not work for some older PostgreSQL versions or other databases, such as MySQL.
 That's why this question should be verified in each particular case.

 #### Step 2: start writing into the new DB structure